-A graduate of Vanderbilt University with a bachelors degree in Mechanical Engineering, Vice Adm.
-French was commissioned through the Naval Reserve Officers Training Corps Program in May 1979.
+A graduate of Vanderbilt University with a bachelors degree in Mechanical Engineering, Vice Admiral William French was commissioned through the Naval Reserve Officers Training Corps Program in May 1979.
 He earned a Master of Science degree from Naval Postgraduate School in 1986 and a Master of Arts from the Naval War College in 1999.

 French’s first flag officer assignment was serving as commander, Navy Region Northwest, followed by command of Joint Region Marianas while concurrently serving as U.S. Defense Representative to Guam, Commonwealth of the Northern Mariana Islands, Federated States of Micronesia and Republic of Palau.
 French subsequently served as commander, Navy Region Southwest.